Skip to content

 Characteristics of Recessive Phenotypes

-- Gene N is affiliated with the 'nerdy' phenotype.
+• Gene N is analogous to the 'nerdy' phenotype.
 A fruit fly that is homozygous recessive for Gene N has large, prominent eyes that stand out, much like thick-rimmed glasses.

-- Gene W is associated with the 'waxy' phenotype.
-A fruit fly that is homozygous recessive for Gene W has a thick protective layer that is water resistant and opague.
+• Gene P is associated with the 'prickly' phenotype.
+A fruit fly that is homozygous recessive for Gene P is covered with sharp bristles, giving it a spiky texture.

 The resulting phenotypes are summarized in the table above.